Judge: Bolton can publish book despite efforts to block it

 Soon after the ruling was released, Trump tweeted that Bolton “broke the law by releasing Classified Information (in massive amounts).
 He must pay a very big price for this, as others have before him.
 This should never to happen again!!!”

+Bolton’s lawyer, Chuck Cooper, applauded Lamberth for denying the government's attempt to “suppress” Bolton's book.
+Publisher Simon & Schuster said the decision "vindicated the strong First Amendment protections against censorship and prior restraint of publication.''

+While declined to halt the release of the book, Lamberth did suggest that Bolton may have left himself open to potential criminal prosecution by publishing classified information and that the government may be successful in trying to prevent Bolton from keeping proceeds from the book.

-Bolton's lawyers insisted that Bolton had spent months addressing White House concerns about classified information and that Bolton had been assured in late April by the official he was working with that the manuscript no longer contained any such material.
-Bolton's team said the Trump administration's efforts to block the book were a pretext to censor him for an account that the White House found unfavorable.
+Bolton's team insisted that Bolton had spent months addressing White House concerns about classified information and that Bolton had been assured in late April by the official he was working with that the manuscript no longer contained any such material.
+Bolton's lawyers said the Trump administration's efforts to block the book were a pretext to censor him for an account that the White House found unfavorable.

 The Justice Department sued this past week to block the book’s release and to demand that copies be retrieved.
 Officials said the book contained classified information and that Bolton had failed to complete a prepublication review process meant to ensure former government officials do not improperly disclose national security secrets in books they write.
 The administration submitted written statements from multiple officials attesting to the national security concerns of releasing the book.